valerioformato/nsl-readthedocs/docs/source/selections/predefined-selections.rst

    * - Name
      - Description
      - Parameters
-   * - LayerChargeInRange
+   * - ChargeInRange
      - Check if the Tracker charge (combination of X and Y measurements) of a particular layer is in a given range
      - Layer J-number (1...9), Range lower bound, Range upper bound, Charge measurement type
-   * - LayerChargeStatus
+   * - ChargeStatus
      - Check if the Track cluster on a particular layer has a good status (checked using the default ``0x10013D`` mask)
      - Layer J-number (1...9)
-   * - LayerChargeAsymmetry
+   * - ChargeAsymmetry
      - Check if the relative difference between Tracker charge on X and Y views for a particular layer is below a specified threshold
      - Layer J-number (1...9), Upper bound, Charge measurement type